devdo-eu/macau/README.md

 now you can run the game locally with
 a terminal interface using `python macau.py`.

 you can also run REST game server using `uvicorn macau_server:app`
+then you can play with REST client using `python macau.cli.py`

 There are unit tests for this project.
-You can run tests using `pytest` in project directory.
+You can run tests using `python pytest ./tests` in project directory.

 # Features